January 27, 2010

 READ IT | BUY IT

 3) RALPH, in Hugo Gernsback’s Ralph 124C 41+: A Romance of the Year 2660 (Stratford Co.: Boston, 1923.
 Serialized in Modern Electrics, 1911-12.)
-Ralph One-to-foresee-for-one (get it?) is a great American scientist, and a superior type; the “plus” at the end of his name proves it.
-Though we’re told he’s got an impressive physique and “gigantic mind,” we never learn what makes him tick, or how he feels about his inferiors.
-The only thing that Gernsback, a pioneering SF magazine publisher after whom SF’s Hugo awards were named, cares to write about is the technical marvels he’s dreamed up.
-This grown-up Edisonade lurches from one future-tech showcase to another: fluorescent lights, microfilm, radar, television, even a Hypnobioscope that allows you to avoid subscribing to newspapers in your sleep.
+Ralph One-to-foresee-for-an-other (get it?) is a great American scientist, and a superior type; the “plus” at the end of his name proves it.
+But what kind of big-headed superman story is this, anyway?
 The polar fleece-wearing citizens of solar-powered, geothermally heated New York don’t fear or resent Ralph; in fact, they’ve erected a glass-and-steelonium luxury tower for him in Union Square.
 Ralph isn’t an evil genius; he’s something of a bore, and so is his techno-utopian society.
 Except maybe when his girlfriend is kidnapped by a Martian!
 Despite the wooden prose and juvenile adventure, this Edisonade is worth a read because of all the technology it accurately predicts: e.g., fluorescent lights, microfilm, radar, television.
 Also, I suspect that we’re on the cusp of seeing the Hypnobioscope, which allows you to avoid subscribing to newspapers in your sleep, hit the Apple Store.

 4) ZOZIM and ZOO, in George Bernard Shaw’s Back to Methuselah: A Metabiological Pentateuch (Constable: London, 1921).
 Shortly after WWI, the secret of Creative Evolution — in Shaw’s formulation, the process by which an organism can will its own entelechy, or self-potentiation — is discovered.
 By the year 3100 the long-lived elite have developed perfect physiques and advanced mentalities.
 Zozim and Zoo are Boomer-like superhumans (he’s nearly 100, she’s 50, but they act like young adults) who assist a sham oracle in overawing the short-livers seeking its advice.
 It’s all part of a plot to colonize and supersede ordinary humans!
 But like the proto-Yippies they are, Z and Z are upfront about the put-on.
 Zoo: “[Zozim] has to dress-up in a Druid’s robe, and put on a wig and a long false beard, to impress you silly people….
 I have no patience with such mummery; but you expect it from us; so I suppose it must be kept up.”
 It’s Wild in the Streets meets Highlander.
 Fun fact: RFK was quoting Shaw’s play when he said, “”You see things; and you say, ‘Why?’
 But I dream things that never were; and I say, ‘Why not?'”